Sourced Carrollian Fluids Dual to Black Hole Horizons: Horizon Dynamics Fluid Interpretation

 \subsection{Carrollian Fluid/Horizon Dictionary}

-Parallels between the equations of fluid dynamics and the dynamics of the horizon can be drawn by comparing the Carrollian fluid equations of motion~\cite{Ciambelli_2018, Ciambelli2019} with geometrical (gravitational) equations describing the motion of the null surface in the ambient spacetime.
+The particular case of Carrolllian fluid dynamics and its dual interpretation as horizon dynamics can be drawn by comparing the Carrollian fluid equations of motion~\cite{Ciambelli_2018, Ciambelli2019} with geometrical (gravitational) equations describing the motion of the null surface in the ambient spacetime.
 These geometrical equations are commonly referred to as the null Raychaudhuri and Damour--Navier--Stokes (DNS) equations \cite{Donnay_2019, Adami_2021}.
 Below, we express these equations \textit{on the horizon} in the respective order, imposing the gauge above:

 Here, the subscripts of the Einstein tensor denote the contractions with the relevant vectors, that is, $G_{ll} \equiv l^a l^b G_{ab} $ and $G_{lA} \equiv l^a \left(e_A\right)^b G_{ab} $.
 In vacuum, the right-hand sides of both of these equations should evaluate to $0$ as the Einstein tensor vanishes.